hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 * all of the data in the database hews to the **types** defined in the database's schema
 * as data is loaded into memory in the Rust code, it is always deserialized into Rust types
-* when requests are made to the API, they must adhere to the types defined in the GraphQL schema
+* when requests are made to the API, the request must adhere to the types defined in the GraphQL schema
-* when the API responds to requests, they must adhere to the types defined in the GraphQL schema
+* when the API responds to requests, must adhere to the types defined in the GraphQL schema
 * when the Elm front-end wants to talk to the API, it uses Elm types that represent the GraphQL schema's queries
 * then of course the Elm front-end deserializes the responses into memory in the browser, using Elm types that represent the expected structure of the responses